gilbox/css-bliss/README.md

       <button class="Btn Btn--pullRight"><i class="closeIco"></i> close</btn>
     </div>

+# z-index

+All z-index rules reference `$zindexVariables` in `_zindex.scss`.
+This [creates a central place](http://css-tricks.com/handling-z-index/) to manage z-indexes accross the application.

 # Namespacing

 I don't like how it negatively effects readability, but if we need to namespace, prepend a lowercase two or three letter abbreviation.